openSUSE/libstorage-ng/doc/meetings/yast-storage-requirements.md

                * latest (7/2015): 48 bit LBA; 144 PB (144000 TB) limit
            * there have always been limits, they always seemed way out of reach, and we always reached them before we thought it possible.
            * BIOS can only access first 8 disks
-       * Stage1 and Stage2 of grub2 should always be on the same disk (means including the partition where stage2 will be insalled into and the config)
+       * Stage1 and Stage2 of grub2 should always be on the same disk (means including the partition where stage2 will be installed into and the config)
-       * BIOS can only support 8 harddisks, so bootloader needs to be on the first 8 ones
+       * BIOS can only support 8 hard-disks, so bootloader needs to be on the first 8 ones

    * UEFI (Unified Extensible Firmware Interface):
        * typically used with GPT disk label